-Since the global economic crisis began in the fall of 2008, Chancellor Holden Thorp has kept the campus community informed about the impact of state budget cuts.
+Since the global economic crisis began in the fall of 2008, the campus community has been informed about the impact of state budget cuts.

 During four consecutive years of state budget cuts, UNC campuses including Carolina have faced significant reductions in state funding, the impact of which has been felt in classrooms and libraries as well as throughout university operations.
 Carolina has taken approximately $235 million in total state cuts since 2008.